mircodemarchi/PCRC/README.md

     make run-test # equals to ./PCRC-test.x
     ```

 NOTE: CUDA implementation of PCRC runs multiple tests in sequence with different parameters in input, comparing it with the sequential CRC algorithm.
+The first execution logs appreared after about 60 seconds.
 The total execution time of all tests is about 22 minutes, then stop it when satisfied of the result obtained.

 ## Sources